dendronhq/dendron-site/vault/tags.scope.retrieve.md

 Area of Dendron related to retrieval of notes.
 Any feature that helps a customer find what they're looking for.

-## Sub-scopes
-- #feature.lookup

 ## Examples
 - Note Lookups
 - Note references
 - Autocomplete of notes inside of #feature.wikilinks

 ## Anti-examples
-- Schema, that would be #scope.structure.schema
+- Schema, that would be #feature.schema

 ## Features